Rotifer/PostgreSQL_Applications/PostgreSQLBackedRShinyApplicationNotes.md

     data_row ~ '^ENSG') sq;
 ```

-**Extraccting the data in a format suitable for R**
+## Write Pl/pgSQL functions to return the data as tables

-Now that the data is structured in tables, I need a way to extract data into a form that is usable in R. This requires turning the PostgreSQL arrays into rows and matching these rows with the cancer and cell line types.
-I am interested in returning the expression data as a table for a given gene name.
-The example given here contains data for only one data set, TPMS, but I want to allow for storage of other data types so I need to filter so as to only return the expression data for a one data set regardless of how many I have stored in the database.
-The value for *ccle_metadata_id* from the *ccle_metadata* table has been posted to the two other data tables as a foreign key for this very purpose.
+Now that the data is structured in tables, we need a way to extract data into a form that is usable in R. This requires turning the PostgreSQL expression value arrays into rows and matching these rows with the cancer and cell line types.
+We are interested in returning the expression data as a table for a given gene name.
+The example given here contains data for only one data set, TPMS, but we want to allow for storage of other data types so we need to filter so as to only return the expression data for a one data set regardless of how many we have stored in the database.
+The value for *ccle_metadata_id* from the *ccle_metadata* table has been posted to the two other data tables as a foreign key for this very purpose (the ugly, hard-coded *1::INTEGER* value in the *INSERT* statements above).
 To return the table, I have defined a PL/pgSQL function that takes two parameters: the gene name and the *ccle_metadata_id*.
-Before I define this function, I need an additional helper function whose purpose is to determine if the expression values are numeric.
+Before I define this function, I need an additional helper functions to determine if the expression values are numeric and a function to return the Ensembl IDs for a given gene name.
 Some of the data points in the input file are *null*.
 When I split on tabs to create the arrays, these are represented as empty strings.
 And no, empty strings are not NULL despite what Oracle thinks.
 I want to ensure that these empty strings are returned as true NULLs in the output table.
-The following Boolean returning function does the trick:
+The following Boolean returning function does the numeric test:

 ```plpgsql
 CREATE OR REPLACE FUNCTION isnumeric(text) RETURNS BOOLEAN AS $$